gmm-z/Java-homework/README.md

-# Java minigame
+# Java Minigames

-These include snakes, mazes and pinball games.
-Among them, the snakes and mazes can be completed automatically.
+We have created some fantastic games, including _snakes, mazes and pinball games_.
+Among them, the _snakes and mazes games_ can be completed automatically.

 <img src="https://gitee.com/imingx/picgo/raw/master/picture/20201206174154.png" style="zoom:67%;" />